SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 }
 ```

-5. Add the product recommendation extension to the Backend For Frontend (BFF) by importing the extension created in step 1 to the `sample-app.mjs` file.
+5. Add the product recommendation extension to the Backend For Frontend (BFF) by importing the extension created in step 1 to the `sample-app.js` file.
 ```
 import './extension/productDetailExtension';
 ```